AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/lastmile_quality_android.md

-This article describes how to implement these tests.
+This page describes how to implement these tests.

 ## Understand the tech